 - Add turmeric powder to a glass of warm milk.

 - Give it to your little one every night before going to sleep.

-- Turmeric has an antiseptic property which helps in treating viral infection.
+- Turmeric has an antiseptic property which helps in treating viral infection (11).

 19. Cough drops

-Cough drops are good for tickling dry, scratchy cough.
-It brings temporary relief.
-Children below three years of age should not be given cough drops.
+Lemon and peppermint drops might help in providing temporary relief to a scratchy throat.
+Children below three years of age should not be given cough drops (13).

 20. Warm liquids or soups

-Warm liquids help loosen the mucus blocking the breathing passages in the body.
-So, in addition to steam, you can also give your child:
+Warm liquids might help loosen the mucus blocking the breathing passages in the body.
+So, in addition to steam, you can also consider giving your child: